-21. Where the Licensee no longer intends to carry out its work programme by the end of the Initial Term, the Licensee should inform the OGA, in writing, at the earliest opportunity, and in any case not less than six months before the end of the Initial Term, explaining why it does not intend to carry out the work programme.
+22. Where the Licensee no longer intends to carry out its work programme by the end of the Initial Term, the Licensee should inform the OGA, in writing, at the earliest opportunity, and in any case not less than six months before the end of the Initial Term, or relevant Phase of the Initial Term, as appropriate, explaining why it does not intend to carry out the work programme.